nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_5/Lesson_5/readme.md

 - Add a Code of Conduct via the CODE_OF_CONDUCT file and link to other policies that apply to your work.
 - Add contributors and authorship guidelines via a CONTRIBUTING file.
-- Add your collaborators and team members’ names with their permission.
+- Add your collaborators and team members' names with their permission.
 - Add your proposal but remove any sensitive information.
 - Create a preliminary roadmap and what goals the project is trying to achieve.
 - Create a project management, code and data folders where you can upload appropriate information as your project develops.